biaslab/biaslab-hugo/content/alumni/thijn.md

     role = "MSc student"
 +++

-My name is Thijn Hermsen and I am a MSc student in the Signal Processing Systems group of the Electrical Engineering department at Eindhoven University of Technology.
-My research focuses on Generative modeling on football player's decisions and further interests extend towards statistics and market strategies.
+My name is Thijn Hermsen and I was a MSc student in the Signal Processing Systems group of the Electrical Engineering department at Eindhoven University of Technology.
+My research focused on Generative modeling on football player's decisions and further interests extend towards statistics and market strategies.